radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 # Fabric-Node-Canvas-Issues

-Node-Canvas version 1.6.10 on Ubuntu 16.04
+Node-Canvas version 1.6.10 on Ubuntu 16.04.3
 Node Fabric version: 2.2.2
 NodeJS version: 8.10.0

+Using Chrome (or another browser) and some javascript/HTML code, I create some Fabric objects (Textbox and Image fabric derived custom classes) onto an HTML canvas.
+The HTML canvas has width=900 and height=510 (for example).

+Next I save the HTML canvas into a Json file (named for example, project23.viprj) and I send this file to a Ubuntu Nginx/Nodejs server application to create a PNG file.

-I need to scale the objects in the canvas (Textbox and Image fabric derived custom classes) to follow the new canvas width and height assigned in the node app.
-After this in the nodejs app I create a PNG file with the scaled objects.
+On the server I need to scale and reposition the objects of the incoming Json file to follow the new node-canvas canvas width (1920) and height (1080) assigned in the node app.
+After this in the nodejs app I create a PNG file with the modified objects.

-The problem is that the generated PNG image (with scaled objects) seems to have all the objects badly scaled and positioned and I don't understand why.
+The problem is that the generated PNG image (with scaled/repositioned objects) seems to have all the objects badly scaled and positioned and I don't understand why.

 ![wrong](https://user-images.githubusercontent.com/20070559/37830450-85efd95a-2ea2-11e8-91db-e910ed8d5a6e.png)